google/syzkaller/docs/syzbot.md

 ## Crash does not reproduce?

-Sometimes the provided reproducers do not work.
-Most likely it is related to the fact that you have slightly different setup than `syzbot`. `syzbot` has obtained the provided crash report on the provided reproducer on a freshly-booted machine, so the reproducer worked for it somehow.
+If the provided reproducer does not work for you, most likely it is related to the fact that you have slightly different setup than `syzbot`. `syzbot` has obtained the provided crash report on the provided reproducer on a freshly-booted machine, so the reproducer worked for it somehow.

+`syzbot` uses GCE VMs for testing, but *usually* it is not important.

 If the reproducer exits quickly, try to run it several times, or in a loop.
 There can be some races involved.